 If you are wondering, “What is that?” you are not alone.
-According to the latest Wells Fargo/Gallup Small Business Index, more than half of merchants were unaware that as of October 1, liability for fraudulent use of a credit card will shift from the card-issuers to the merchants are EMV card compliant.
+According to the latest Wells Fargo/Gallup Small Business Index, more than half of merchants were unaware that as of October 1, 2015, liability for fraudulent use of a credit card shifted from the card-issuers to the merchants that are not EMV card compliant.

 EMV cards (named for the companies driving the technology—Europay, MasterCard and Visa) are credit cards with a microprocessor chip embedded in them.
 Widely used in Europe, these cards have substantially reduced credit card fraud in the bricks-and-mortar world.
 But, until recently nearly all U.S. issued magnetic strip credit cards.